 According to an Accenture study, it takes on average eight minutes for a patient to schedule a doctor’s appointment through a phone call.
 What if we could do that as quickly as ordering an Uber or pizza and not have to spend another eight minutes if we need to reschedule?

-Fortunately, as healthcare is adopting a more consumer-centric paradigm, we get more options to schedule our medical visits digitally, using doctor appointment booking apps.
-In this blog, you’ll learn everything you need to know about doctor appointment app development.
+Fortunately, as the healthcare industry is adopting a more consumer-centric paradigm, we get more options to schedule our medical visits digitally, using doctor appointment booking apps.
+In this blog, you’ll learn everything you need to know about on-demand doctor appointment app development.

 Table of Contents